 - They normally limit their coverage to specific time frames and causes of equipment breakdown.

 - Manufacturer's warranties exclude operator error as a covered cause.

 - The warranty will not reimburse you for any business income loss while equipment is down or being repaired.

 Also, some equipment owners wrongly assume that their property insurance covers their equipment.
 Typically, this is not the case unless you add an equipment breakdown and business loss endorsement to the policy.

 This includes potential lost income while equipment is down, property damage that results from equipment breakdown or damage due to one machine causing damage to other machines.

-An independent Trusted Choice member agent can help you weigh the costs and the benefits of business equipment insurance and help to identify the specific coverage and limits you need.
+An independent agent can help you weigh the costs and the benefits of business equipment insurance and help to identify the specific coverage and limits you need.

 Contact a local agent for equipment breakdown insurance costs and rates today.